calvin-cs262-fall20-teamF/Project/online-help.md

 Underneath the activity level, there is Current Capacity with two numbers.
 The former indicates estimated number of people at the loaction and the latter is the max capacity of the location

 ## 1.4 - Choosing a Dining Hall

-Based on the information provided, evaluate and decide at which dining you want to eat dinner.
+Based on the information provided, evaluate and decide which eatery you want to eat at for breakfast/lunch/dinner.

 # Section 2: Creating and Submitting a Report